Moving from Cordial to Cahoots:

 This session will engage you through presentation and discussion as we cover steps for maturing your software development and project management groups.
 Using a history of real world projects, we will share how your IT shop can move from disorganized to procedural-based alignment.
+Before you begin a project, you need to have a proposal and for that you need a project proposal template.
 Don’t accept being a just business associate, become your customers’ companion and ally.

 Director of Business Analysis & Quality Assurance